Ignia/Style-Guide/C-Based Languages/JavaScript/Angular.md

 - Centralize reusable logic in services; controllers should only contain minimal view-specific logic
 - Prefer to enclose Angular scripts in self-executing anonymous functions in order to prevent unnecessary polluting of the global scope
 - When using `ng-route`, prefer `controllerAs` to relying on `$scope` (this allows scope variables to be assigned to `this`)
+- When chaining multiple promises, consider adding a `catch()` handler to centralize error handling
+- Prefer `ng-bind` to `{{interpolation}}` in views to ensure that binding expressions are not temporarily displayed while loading the Angular controller

 ```js
 (function() {